Becoming Foster Parents

 I couldn’t imagine her living a life with so many unknowns.

 The week before our court date where we were sure we’d lose her, the social worker let us know that the relative changed her mind.
 She would not pursue custody.
-Because God was so incredibly good to us, we were able to adopt our sweet daughter when she was 10 months old.
+We were able to adopt our sweet daughter when she was 10 months old.

 After all the months spent worrying, it didn’t seem real until the judge declared her legally and forever ours.
 No more social workers, home visits, or nights wondering if they were our last nights together.